 The BIN number and issuing bank name do not match.
 Fraudsters usually only have partial credit card information except for the issuing bank information.

 There are many other techniques that are not readily apparent when looking at the order forms such as transaction velocity and device fingerprints, both of which can also unmask a serial fraudster.

 If you do not have the time to process these techniques for all orders, you can consider the FraudLabs Pro fraud service which is free for small businesses.

 FraudLabs Pro service screens credit card transactions for online frauds.
-It accepts online transactions data via its open API.
-Fraud screening engine analyzes transactions parameters and returns its fraud analysis.
+It accepts online transaction data via its open API.
+Fraud screening engine analyzes transaction parameters and returns its fraud analysis.
 Merchants can then decide on the next course of action based on the fraud distribution score or custom rules by conditions.
 Below are some features of FraudLabs Pro.